 \begin{corollary} The Bousfield-Kan $R$-completion satisfies the following two universal properties. \begin{itemize} \item[(a)] $R_\infty$ is the terminal object in the $\infty$-category of $\KK(R)$-preserving coaugmented functors;

-\item[(b)] The structure of a coaugmented functor on $R_\infty$ can be extended to an $\infty$-monad structure uniquely up to a contractible space of choices.
+\item[(b)] The structure of a coaugmented functor on $R_\infty$ extends to an $\infty$-monad structure uniquely up to a contractible space of choices.
 This $\infty$-monad is the terminal object in the $\infty$-category of $\KK(R)$-preserving $\infty$-monads. \end{itemize} \end{corollary} \begin{proof} Theorem \ref{th:BK} says that $R_\infty$ is the codensity $\infty$-monad $T_{\KK(R)}$.
 Then the universal properties follow from Theorem \ref{th:D-preserving-coaugmented}. \end{proof}